dotnet/dotnet-docker/documentation/image-artifact-details.md

     DOTNET_RUNNING_IN_CONTAINER=true
 ```

 The pattern for [Retrieving License Information From Base Images](#retrieving-license-information-from-base-images) can be repeated for packages that are added in .NET Core images (above and beyond the base image).
-The first package listed in the Dockerfile is `ca-certificates`, which will be used to demonstrate the pattern.
-The referenced Dockerfile is for an image in the [runtime-deps repo](https://hub.docker.com/_/microsoft-dotnet-core-runtime-deps), as you will see demonstrated in the example below.
+The first package listed in the Dockerfile is `ca-certificates`, which will be used to demonstrate the pattern below.

 There is no guarantee that the requested package is not present in the base image, but it typically will not be (hence why it is explicitly installed), as is demonstrated below.